 Learning and Development

-Awarded to the organisation that demonstrates how its learning and development initiative has improved the understanding of building performance within an organisation and/or the wider built environment, including applied research initiatives from academia.
+Recognising and celebrating the organisation demonstrating how their learning and development initiative has improved the understanding of building performance within an organisation and/or in the wider environment.

 Winner: The Cundall Diploma – Cundall

 As a multidisciplinary consultant, Cundall believes its biggest impact is through the projects it delivers.
 So while its staff are part of the design process, the company felt they might not understand how every decision they make can impact the whole lifecycle performance of its buildings.

 Enter the Cundall Diploma.
 It was developed to give staff an in-depth understanding of sustainable design – offering them the knowledge, tools and confidence to provide sustainable design solutions on their projects.